henalbrod/BlazorTemplates/README.md

 ### Known issues

-- Pressing F5 throws an exception while running in server-side mode (except root path)
+- No WEB API Support in server project